Effects of Completeness and Purity on Cluster Dark Energy Constraints: Completeness and Purity

-Clearly these definitions depend on the specific matching criterium imposed in the second step above (see further discussion on a related issue in \S~\ref{subsec:clustercounts}).
+Clearly these definitions depend on the \fixed{specific matching criterion} imposed in the second step above (see further discussion on a related issue in \S~\ref{subsec:clustercounts}). {\bf Notice that the ranking of halos and clusters in the very first step plays only a secondary role in the matching and is in fact dispensable.
+It enters only as an additional criterium to resolve potential multiple matches according to physical matching criteria defined in the second step, either by membership overlap or spatial proximity.}

 We may also use these matches to estimate cluster $\zphot$ errors, which depend both on the quality of galaxy photo-zs and on the cluster finder performance in assigning redshifts to clusters.
 In this work, we will assume that the effect of photo-z errors is already encapsulated into the estimated completeness and purity and does not represent an extra source of cosmological degeneracies \cite{LimHu07}.
 Obviously such assumption should be checked for each cluster finder, especially for those which heavily rely on galaxy photo-z estimates.

-If reliable mock catalogs for a given survey are not available, calibration of scaling relations is possible from lensing masses measured for a fraction of the detected clusters or from matching e.g. optical clusters to detections at other wavelenghts.
-In both cases, it is difficult to extract information on the completeness and purity of the cluster sample, because no observed catalog can be taken as a truth table.
-We may however obtain limited information about the observable-mass relation and its scatter.
-In the worst-case scenario, we could assume a very generic selection function and fully self-calibrate its parameters from the observed cluster data alone.
-Fortunately, we expect reliable simulations, lensing masses, multiple external cross-calibrations and spectroscopic follow-ups to be available for a self-consistent cosmological analysis of most current and future cluster surveys.
+\fixed{ In observed data, the estimation of completeness and purity becomes intrinsically more complicated, as the mass of the clusters is not known and because no observed catalog can be taken as a truth table.
+Although the mass of the clusters can be estimated via observable-mass relations, the lack of a truth table makes the extraction of completeness and purity information from the data alone currently inviable.
+If reliable mock catalogs for a given survey are not available, calibration of scaling relations is possible from lensing masses measured for a fraction of the detected clusters or from matching e.g. optical clusters to detections at other wavelengths.
+Thus, we can obtain limited information about the observable-mass relation and its scatter.
+In the worst-case scenario, we could assume a generic selection function and fully self-calibrate its parameters (that is, to constrain the parameters along with the cosmology) from the observed cluster data alone.
+Fortunately, we expect reliable simulations, lensing masses, multiple external cross-calibrations and spectroscopic follow-ups to be available for a self-consistent cosmological analysis of most current and future cluster surveys. }